TheAstroSquad/toastie/README.md

 This vulnerability affects all Animal Jam accounts.

 ### Description
 A malicious attacker can takeover a Animal Jam account without any authentication for the takeover.
-This allows a attacker to gain full access to the account, a example for this is impersonation for a famous player.
+This allows a attacker to gain full access to the account, a example for the use of this is impersonation or selling of a account.

 ### Reproduction
 This vulnerability seems to be caused by a failure to validate an account's email when a password reset happens.
 A attacker can imitate a password reset by sending a post request with certain post-data on the endpoint known as [https://api.animaljam.com/game_account/username/send_password_reset/desktop].
 The endpoint will accept any email specified in the post-data.